MichelML/bbpr/README.md

   <h2 id="contribute-roadmap">Roadmap</h2>

-  - eliminate the need to provide organization name and username - DONE
+  - eliminate the need to provide organization name and username - __DONE__
-  - allow configuration file to be set from a remote or local file - DONE
+  - allow configuration file to be set from a remote or local file - __DONE__
-  - better error messages on failed pull request - DONE
+  - better error messages on failed pull request - __DONE__
-  - allow git repositories to be handled - DONE
+  - allow git repositories to be handled - __DONE__
+  - better commandline options for configuration
   - rethink demo link options
   - improved readme with more information, code examples, and cross-platform compatibility
-  - allow users to have local bbpr.config.js file for their repositories
+  - allow users to have local bbpr.config.js file for their repositories - __DONE__
   - reduce shelljs and bash dependency for before module install and after module install
-  - unit tests everything
+  - unit tests everything - __IN PROGRESS__
   - allow teams to make PR updates through bbpr
   - check if destination branch exists remotely before making pull request
   - improve normalization of configuration file